08/01/2021

 If your car has a title loan, scrapping it is only possible if the lien is resolved.
 Since the lender holds a financial claim on the auto, you must first pay off the remaining debt or negotiate with the lienholder for approval to proceed with scrapping.

-Alternatively, you may sell the car to a private buyer, who can cover the lien balance as part of the transaction.
-This approach allows you to resolve the lien and move forward with disposal or other plans.
+Alternatively, you may sell the car with a title loan to a private buyer who can cover the lien balance as part of the transaction.
+This approach allows you to remove the lien and move forward with disposal or other plans.
 However, specific terms depend on your lender and individual circumstances.

-Before junking a car, it’s crucial to verify its lien status to avoid complications.
-Start by reviewing the title, as it will indicate whether there’s an active lien.
+If you want to get rid of a car with a lien, start by reviewing the title, as it will indicate whether it is at all active.
 If a lienholder is listed, contact them to confirm the loan status and request a lien release if the debt is repaid.
 If not, inquire about the payoff amount required to clear the title.

-Once the dispute is resolved, ensure your Department of Motor Vehicles has updated the title and it reflects its lien-free or junk status.
+Once the dispute is resolved, ensure your Department of Motor Vehicles has updated the title, which should now reflect its lien-free or junk status.
 As we have mentioned, junkyards will typically require proof that the lien has been addressed before accepting the vehicle.
 Always work with reputable junkyards and keep your paperwork in place to stay on the safe side.

 What Happens If You Buy or Sell a Car with an Existing Lien?

-If you decide to sell a car with an existing lien, start by negotiating the terms and conditions of the transaction with the lienholder.
+If you decide to sell a car with a title loan, start by negotiating the terms and conditions of the transaction with the lienholder.
 Consider the option to pass your vehicle on to a dealership or a private buyer.
 Once all stipulations with the lien are settled, you can proceed with finalizing the sale of your automobile.

 08/01/2021